CanDIG/go-model-service/README.md

   $ git checkout https://github.com/CanDIG/go-model-service.git
   $ cd go-model-service
   ```
-2. Run the installation script from the project root directory:
+2. Run the installation script from the project root directory.
+It is important that you run it from within the active shell, so that pertinent paths are set.
   ```
   $ cd $GOPATH/src/github.com/CanDIG/go-model-service
-  $ ./install.sh
+  $ . ./install.sh
   ```
 3. From the project root directory, run the server on a port of your choosing (eg. port 3000):
   ```